InvisibleOS/SecondsToTime/README.md

 # SecondsToTime
 ## SecondsToTime is a simple function that converts time in seconds to seconds, minutes, hours and days
-Not much because I'm unable to make a Python package out of this lol
+Not much because I'm unable to make a Python package for of this lol

 Example of function in use:
 ```py